 When your child is performing poorly in school, it may seem counterintuitive to pull him or her out for mental health treatment.
 However, if an unresolved psychological or emotional issue is the reason behind your son or daughter’s struggles in school, it may be the best way to get him or her back on track.
 If left unresolved, their poor academic performance could result in the following:

 - Falling further behind in school

-- Increased risk of engaging in high-risk behaviors (i.e., substance use, promiscuity, suicide)
+- Increased risk of engaging in high-risk behaviors (i.e., substance abuse, promiscuity, suicide)

-- Resentment towards and disengagement from family and healthy support group
+- Resentment towards and disengagement from family and healthy support groups

 - Not getting into a good college, university, or graduate program